The threshold percentage is published by the International Civil Service Commission

 The system times out after 60 minutes, which means you lose any data you entered since the last time you clicked “Save”.

-Inspira uses GMT-5 which is five hours behind the Greenwich Mean Time.
-Job openings are taken offline at midnight (GMT-5) on the specified closing date.
+Inspira uses New York Time.
+Job openings are taken offline at midnight New York time on the specified closing date.

 You are encouraged to apply well before the deadline.
 Staff should be mindful that hiring offices and departments may start reviewing the applications during the posting period.